 Ehkay Corner Tailors – the Brand

 Unlike most other affordable tailors, Ehkay Corner Tailors actually goes back a long way.
-Established in the 1980’s, Ehkay Corner Tailors have since been serving a myriad of clients from Singapore and internationally.
+Established in the 1980’s, Ehkay Corner Tailors has since served a myriad of clients from Singapore and abroad.
 Today, Ehkay Corner Tailors is managed by Dinesh and his wife, Hina.
 Dinesh (pictured below) has been in the tailoring industry since young, having entered the family business right after National Service.
 In fact, Dinesh picked up the trade from his father and elder brother, who ran the business before him.
 In terms of experience, Dinesh and his wife definitely have it in spades!

-In addition, I love that Ehkay Corner boasts a local, in house production.
-In contrast to the vast majority of the other tailors at this price point, Ehkay Corner does not outsource – all garments are produced in their workshop locally.
-As a general rule of thumb, tailors with an in-house production have better control over their back-end, and therefore possess a higher consistency in their products as compared to tailors who outsource their production overseas.
-Just look at their Google ratings – a near perfect 4.9/5 rating from over 100 satisfied customers!
-I would say that Dinesh and Hina has managed to establish a rather stellar reputation for themselves over the years.
+In addition, I love that Ehkay Corner boasts a local, in-house production.
+In contrast to the vast majority of other tailors at this price point, Ehkay Corner does not outsource – all garments are produced in its local workshop.
+As a general rule of thumb, tailors with in-house production have better control over their back end and therefore achieve greater consistency in their products than tailors who outsource production overseas.
+Just look at their Google ratings – a near-perfect 4.9/5 rating from over 100 satisfied customers!
+I would say that Dinesh and Hina have established a rather stellar reputation over the years.

 Ehkay Corner Tailors – the Experience

 Ehkay Corner Tailors is situated in Orchard Plaza (beside OG Orchard).
-With their huge signboard facing the road, you can’t miss it!
+With its huge signboard facing the road, you can’t miss it!

 Personally, I was immensely appreciative of their prime location – I don’t drive (not yet at least), so I was glad that Ehkay Corner Tailors is situated near a MRT station (Somerset)!